pete911/gh/README.md

 Project works with public repositories out of the box.
-To be able to use it with private repositories, create [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) on github and export it under `GITHUB_TOKEN` env. variable.
+To be able to use it with private repositories, create [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) on GitHub and export it under `GITHUB_TOKEN` env. variable.

 ### clone all repositories